gabe-san/HashMaps/README.md

-# Linked List
+# HashMap

-Practice using linked list data structure using JS.
+Practice using HashMap data structure with separate chaining using JS.